Why Writing Advice is Ruining your Manuscript

 Does it implement a rule for the rule’s sake or for the story?

-In my own MS, I moved the inciting incident to page one, and then I lost all the relationships that made that incident meaningful.
+In my own MS, I was advised to start en media res, but this meant I lost all the relationships that made revealing moment meaningful.
 It didn’t work.
-I couldn’t just chop off a chapter and expect it to work.
-The change didn’t serve the story.
+Chopping off the opening chapters to get to the action sooner didn’t serve the story.

 You are allowed to ignore advice